autocontracts/permissioned-blocks/whitepaper.md

 Blockchain protocols broadcast data that is created by a node in the form of a transaction to every other node in their network.
 There is no need for an addressing mechanism for retrieving data from a node as in a peer-to-peer file sharing protocol as all data is transmitted to all nodes.

-Blockchain protocols such as Ethereum[[7]](https://www.ethereum.org/) have the ability for any node to deploy a tamper-proof program known as a Smart Contract to other nodes in the network.
+Blockchain protocols such as Ethereum have the ability for any node to deploy a tamper-proof program known as a Smart Contract to other nodes in the network.
 By design, the nodes in a blockchain network are certain that at a certain block number they will all have the same version of smart contract code.

 To deploy a smart contract, a party that runs a node is required to pay a fee from a blockchain account.
 The smart contract can be programmed so that this account that was used for deployment is tagged as the owner of the smart contract and that only transactions sent from this account are permitted to execute certain functions.
 This opens up the possibility for a party to transmit an updateable set of security rules as a smart contract to a distributed network that is controlled by that party.